CVnCoV Vaccine Description

 July 6, 2020 - European Investment Bank and CureVac sign a €75 million loan agreement for the development and large-scale production of vaccines, including CureVac’s vaccine candidate against SARS-CoV-2, CVnCoV.
 The InnovFin Infectious Diseases Finance Facility (IDFF) is a financial product dedicated to supporting the fight against infectious diseases.
 The joint European Commission and EIB Group initiative fall under Horizon2020, the 2014-2020 EU research and innovation program.

-July 2, 2020 - Elon Musk Tweeted Tesla Inc. is building mobile molecule printers to help make the potential COVID-19 vaccine named CVnCoV being developed by CureVac in Germany.
+July 2, 2020 - Elon Musk Tweeted Tesla Inc. is building mobile molecule printers to help make the potential COVID-19 vaccine named CVnCoV developed by CureVac in Germany.

 June 17, 2020 - CureVac to Initiate Phase 1 Clinical Trial of its SARS-CoV-2 Vaccine Candidate.

-June 15, 2020 - The German Federal Minister for Economic Affairs and Energy, Peter Altmaier, and Dietmar Hopp announced that the Federal Republic of Germany will invest 300 million Euros in the biopharmaceutical company CureVac AG, a pioneer in the preclinical and clinical development of mRNA-based drugs.
+June 15, 2020 - The German Federal Minister for Economic Affairs and Energy, Peter Altmaier, and Dietmar Hopp announced that the Federal Republic of Germany would invest 300 million Euros in the biopharmaceutical company CureVac AG, a pioneer in the preclinical and clinical development of mRNA-based drugs.

 CVnCoV Vaccine Clinical Trials

-- A Phase 2a, Partially Observer-blind, Multicenter, Controlled, Dose-confirmation Clinical Trial to Evaluate the Safety, Reactogenicity, and Immunogenicity of the Investigational SARS-CoV-2 mRNA Vaccine CVnCoV in Adults >60 Years of Age and 18 to 60 Years of Age.
+A Phase 2a, Partially Observer-blind, Multicenter, Controlled, Dose-confirmation Clinical Trial to Evaluate the Safety, Reactogenicity, and Immunogenicity of the Investigational SARS-CoV-2 mRNA Vaccine CVnCoV in Adults >60 Years of Age and 18 to 60 Years of Age.

-- A Partially Blind, Placebo-controlled, Dose-escalation, First-in-human, Clinical Trial to Evaluate the Safety, Reactogenicity, and Immunogenicity After 1 and 2 Doses of the Investigational SARS-CoV-2 mRNA Vaccine CVnCoV Administered Intramuscularly in Healthy Adults.
+A Partially Blind, Placebo-controlled, Dose-escalation, First-in-human, Clinical Trial to Evaluate the Safety, Reactogenicity, and Immunogenicity After 1 and 2 Doses of the Investigational SARS-CoV-2 mRNA Vaccine CVnCoV Administered Intramuscularly in Healthy Adults.

-- In the initial part of the dose-escalation, participants will be enrolled in sentinel groups in an open manner.
+In the initial part of the dose-escalation, participants will be enrolled in sentinel groups in an open manner.
 In the second part, participants will be enrolled in placebo-controlled groups in an observer-blind manner.